cronokirby/ripple/README.md

 After connecting to a swarm, we can send messages by typing in the terminal.

 We can change our nickname for other peers by entering `!nick newname` in the terminal.

+## Terminal UI
+Ripple also comes with a terminal UI, which can be used by passing the `--tui` flag.